risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-source.md

 ## Watermarks

 RisingWave supports generating watermarks when creating a source.
 Watermarks are like markers or signals that track the progress of event time, allowing you to process events within their corresponding time windows.
-The [`WATERMARK`](/transform/watermarks.md) clause should be used within the `schema_definition`.
 For more information on the syntax on how to create a watermark, see [Watermarks](/transform/watermarks.md).

 ## Change Data Capture (CDC)